The Impulse heralds in a new genre of motorcycle on Indian roads.

 With a power output of 13.8 bhp at 7500 rpm and a torque level of 13.6 Nm at 5000 rpm, it certainly is not the most powerful engine around.
 The mid-range is pretty good and the bike does what it is supposed to do with ease.
 At 134 kilos, it does not weigh the earth, and the power propels the bike pretty well.
 I guess it would touch the 100 kmph mark in about 20 seconds or a little more but does it really matter?
 Not too many people are going to ride a 150cc off-roader at 100 km/h anyway.

 On city roads, the Hero Impulse 150 behaves like a supermoto.
 The roundabouts in Delhi are excellent places to try out the Hero Impulse 150.
-As I went into a rather deserted roundabout with perfect tarmac, I leaned the bike into the right-hander at a relatively good speed, stuck my right leg and the left elbow out.
+As I went into a rather deserted roundabout with perfect tarmac, I leaned the bike into the right-hander at a relatively good speed and stuck my right leg and the left elbow out.
 The bike stuck to its line like glue and I never felt like I was losing it.
 The chassis geometry, coupled with the mono-shock and the Ceat tyres gives the bike excellent road-holding properties.
 The surefootedness makes it great fun to throw and flip the bike around in corners.
 I wish I was doing these rides on some narrow hilly road.

 Show some dirt and the Hero Impulse 150 comes into its elements.
-Rehan Khan, who is national level motocross and autocross champion, put the bike through the grill and it certainly put up a very impressive performance.
+Rehan Khan, who is a national-level motocross and autocross champion, put the bike through the grill and it certainly put up a very impressive performance.
 It tackled the loose sand, sharp turns, dips and jumps with aplomb.
 Both of us jumped and landed with ease and the bike never lost its composure after it landed at speed.
 The monoshock ensured that there was no backslap.
 On the dips and very rough surfaces, all we had to do was stand up on the footpegs, open the throttle and hold firmly and the rear took care of itself.
 I would like the telescopic front to be a wee bit harder to ensure better feedback on bad surfaces.
-As of now, the suspensions are super smooth and make the roads look and feel good as it cancels out the potholes and broken tarmac.
+As of now, the suspensions are super smooth and make the roads look and feel good as they cancel out the potholes and broken tarmac.

-I don’t know how the Ceat tyres, made especially for the Hero Impulse 150, will behave in slush, but on dirt, it was absolute fun to do the slides and drifts.
+I don’t know how the Ceat tyres, made especially for the Hero Impulse 150, will behave in slush, but on dirt, it was absolutely fun to do the slides and drifts.
 We could lean the Hero Impulse 150 way down and on second gear yank the throttle wide open.
 The wheelspin slid the bike around until it opposite-locked and then came to its own as we powered out from the slide.

 We, especially Rehan, grinded the bikes.
 We jumped, slid and drifted, and mostly on 2nd and 3rd gears, but the engine never complained.
 This proven powerplant can easily sustain 80-90 km/h on the highway for long stretches.
-And on Indian roads, this is a good enough speed, although overtaking has to be done in a calculated manner.
+On Indian roads, this is a good enough speed, although overtaking has to be done in a calculated manner.

 I thought that the brakes were a little spongy on the first day, but realised that they were like that for a purpose.
 On dirt, jamming the brakes is a recipe for disaster.
 Once I got over the spongy feel of the brakes, I found the 240mm front disc and the 110 mm drum brake performed just fine on the tarmac.